Increasing trust among users by leveraging community-based data

 Insight 1 Hub Solution

-Users spend much of their time repeating the same actions to create workspaces for their analyses.
+Users spend too much time repeating actions to create and customize workspaces, increasing time on task.

-Users typically create workspaces with the same kind of data for different requests.
+Users typically create workspaces with similar data for different requests.
 Looking for the right data or workspace each time is redundant and time-consuming.

-This led us to think about how we might streamline the process of creating a workspace to reduce time on task and repetitive actions.
+This led us to think: how might we streamline the process of creating/editing a workspace to reduce time on task and repetitive actions?

-Priority criteria was based on implementation effort, confidence in estimates of other criteria, and impact on users.
+Priority criteria was based on implementation effort and user impact.

 OUR FOCUS